bramtayl/Justly/README.md

 - "Pitched notes": the number of pitched notes in the chord.
 - "Unpitched notes": the number of unpitched notes in the chord.
 - "Instrument": If not empty, Justly changes the default instrument for pitched notes to this (see below).
-- "Percussion set": If not empty, Justly changes the default percussion set for unpitched notes to this (see below).
 - "Percussion instrument": If not empty, Justly changes the default percussion instrument for unpitched notes to this (see below).
 - "Interval": Justly multiplies the current key by this ratio.
 - "Beats": The number of beats until the next chord starts